techbarney/pimatic-max/README.md

 You can load the plugin by editing your `config.json` to include:

     {
-       "plugin": "max-thermostat",
+       "plugin": "MaxThermostat",
        "host": "192.168.X.X",
        "port": 62910,
-       "cmdPath": "/path/to/send.php"
+       "cmdPath": "./max.php"
     }

 in the `plugins` section.

-Use the "read.php" to get your RoomID and DeviceID (identify by the name) Thermostats can be defined by adding them to the `devices` section in the config file.
+Use the "scan.php" to get your RoomID and DeviceID (use scan.php?host=CubeIP&port=62910) Thermostats can be defined by adding them to the `devices` section in the config file.
 Set the `class` attribute to `MaxThermostatDevice`.
 For example: